 Warning: Know This Before You Start Dairy Farming

 Most of the things people say, they just say them without much thought.
 They’d discourage you from doing anything different.
-This should not stop any half-decent starta from doing and starting different projects, of course.
-Having said that, following are the main points – so far – that should be considered when starting your own dairy farm:
+I for one won’t do that.
+And having said that, following are the main points – so far – that should be considered when starting your own dairy farm:

 There are no two ways about it.
 The time when you actually start seeing profits, IF a lot of things go right, is at least three years, usually five years.
 If you start taking out profits from it before three years, be prepared to inject more money in to it afterwards.
 But the upside to this remarkable business model is best explained by the following example that I frequently give to my friends and would-be entrepreneurs: